 w i l d f l o w e r s . . .

-Our mixes are suitable for most soil types.
-The cornfield annuals will give you a burst of colour in one year and can also be used to over-sow established wildflower beds to increase the varieties and provide extra colour.
+Giving over a small area of your garden to wildflowers can help to attract beneficial insects and birds.
+In addition, the cornfield annuals will give you a burst of colour in one year and can also be used to over-sow established wildflower beds to increase the varieties and provide extra colour.
 The perennial mix offers a great range of species and includes a good proportion of annuals so that you will have plenty of colour in the first year.
-Finally, the wild bird mix is perfect if, as well as enticing bees, butterflies and beneficial insects into your garden, you want to provide birds with a feast of food over the winter months.
+Finally, the wild bird mix is perfect if, as well as enticing bees, butterflies and other beneficial insects into your garden, you want to provide birds with a feast of food over the winter months.

 How to grow...